The Ozone Hole in Antarctica

 Ozone in the stratosphere is nicely out of the way and has the wonderful benefit to life on earth that it specifically absorbs the harmful ultra-violet light from the sun while letting other light wavelengths through.

-Though we talk about a "hole" in the ozone layer, it's not really a hole at all, just a thin bit.
+Though we talk about a "hole" in the ozone layer, it's not an actual hole, just a thin bit.
 Ozone is spread thinly throughout the stratosphere - and in low quantities too - if all the ozone above your head was collected together in a continuous layer, it would only be about 3-5mm (1/8 of an inch) thick.

 It's better to think of the ozone as being like orange squash in a glass of water where the water is the rest of the atmosphere.
 When we talk about an "ozone hole" we actually mean a region where the squash is thinner and more diluted than we'd like it to be.

-If there is a "hole" in the ozone layer then this means that more harmful ultra-violet rays get through than are good for us or many other life forms, plant or animal as there isn't enough ozone there to stop it.
+When a "hole" forms in the ozone layer then this means that more harmful ultra-violet rays get through than are good for us or many other life forms, plant or animal as there isn't enough ozone to stop it.

 Too much ultra-violet light can result in: